- The application itself doesn’t need any special permissions for itself. It does require the user running to be in the

 Multiple Accounts #

 If you use multiple accounts, with different permissions on different instances, consider the following scenarios:

 - One account, one domain - Everything should work just fine.

 - Two accounts, one domain, all can connect - Typically this means one read-only account and one

 sysadminaccount.
 Assuming both accounts have read-only permission, when running as a read-only account, it will skip the targets it can’t modify.
 This is often used where one account can administer development and one can administer production.

-- Two accounts, one domain - If the accounts that are sysadmin on some instances can’t connect to all instances you’ll need to filter by Roles when running as different accounts.
+- Two accounts, one domain - If the accounts that are sysadmin on some instances can’t connect to all instances you’ll need to filter by Tags when running as different accounts.

 - Multiple domains - See the section on Domains in the PRO Edition.